RavirajWadnerkar/WeatherApp/README.md

 # WeatherApp
- A simple weather app to provide weather of your place using location api .
+ A website that provides weather condition of your place using openweather api.

+ You need to allow location access.
+Turn on your GPS and refresh the site.